saddansyah/skripsi-be/README.md

 ```
 2. Baseline the existing migration history `(0_init_prisma_db_pull)` using `APPLIED=0_init_prisma_db_pull bun run db:migrate:resolve` (to prevent existing schemas which we strongly related on like `auth.users` to be broken)

-3. Apply the rest of migrations (except the applied one) using `bun run db:migrate`
+3. Apply the rest of migrations (except the applied one) using `bun run db:migrate:apply`

 4. Execute the seeder using `bun run db:seed`